FlorentinDUBOIS/kraken/README.md

 # Kraken [![Build Status](https://travis-ci.org/FlorentinDUBOIS/kraken.svg?branch=v2)](https://travis-ci.org/FlorentinDUBOIS/kraken)

 This project have to main goal to provide an easy file manager.
-That can be use by differents ways.
-First, This project can be run using a docker or by directly run the node.js application.
+That can be use in differents ways.
+First, this project can be run by using a docker or directly by running the node.js application.

 ## Environnements variables

-There are three environnements variables than can be used for configure the application.
-Those variables allow to connect to the mongo database.
+There are three environment variables that can be used to configure the application.
+These variables are used to connect to the mongo database.

 ```bash
 export MONGODB_HOST="localhost"